glutengo/rendering-strategies/backend/res/posts/results/results.md

 #### New Observations:
 * Overall TTFB values have risen and are marginally higher than the configured request latency (128ms)
 * FCP, FMP and TTI have also risen
+* Angular CSR is back in line among the other CSR setups (Increased Max Potential FIP and gap between FMP/TTI and FCP)
+* React CSR has a larger gap between FMP/TTI and FCP (~440ms vs. ~120ms for Angular and ~180ms for Vue)

 ### Setup #4: Cloudfront Cache, Slow 3G